-If the pre-revprop-change hook doesn't exist, isn't executable, or returns a non-zero exit value, no change to the property will be made, and anything printed to stderr is marshalled back to the client.
+If the pre-revprop-change hook doesn't exist, isn't executable, or returns a nonzero exit value, no change to the property will be made, and anything printed to stderr is marshalled back to the client.

-- 1. repository path - 2. revision whose property is about to be modified - 3. authenticated username attempting the propchange - 4. name of the property changed - 5. change description: A (added), D (deleted), or M (modified)
+- 1. Repository path - 2.
+Revision whose property is about to be modified - 3.
+Authenticated username attempting the property change - 4.
+Name of the property changed - 5.
+Change description: A (added), D (deleted), or M (modified)

-Additionally, Subversion passes to the hook program via standard input the proposed value of the property.
+Additionally, Subversion passes the intended new value of the property to the hook program via standard input.

-access control, change validation and control
+Access control; change validation and control